Human Resources

 Overall, Human Resources is rough around the edges but still overloaded with gems.
 Set aside some time to digest this – and take notes.

-interviews feel like they drag on for too long, or wander in circles.
+The footage itself is very low-fi and some of the interviews feel like they drag on for too long, or wander in circles.
+Impressively, those moments are few and far between.

 Noble can’t cover everything, but the scope of this movie alone makes it the most ambitious entry in this strange genre so far.